SharkSnack/shiren-4/content/guides/faq.md

 - Synthesize the Anti-Aquatic rune onto your weapon.
 (Water Cutter or Desert Scroll)
 - Synthesize status inflicting runes onto your weapon.
 (Paralyzing, Sedating, etc.)

+#### What do I do about N'mach / N'dup inside the storehouse?

+You can't identify disguised N'mach / N'dup using Identify Scroll or Identify Bracelet.

+Lose the items:

+1. Sell suspicious items.

+Keep the items:

+1. Withdraw suspicious items.
+2. Go to Emerald Terrace and find a N'dubba type monster.
+(13-18F, 24-36F)
+3. Throw an Extinction Scroll at the N'dubba type monster.
+    - Any disguised N'mach or N'dup will be converted into real items.

 <br/>

 ## Post-Game